Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 17/Chapter 17 - Star Stuff.md

 | Final fate                   | White Dwarf            | Supernova → Neutron star / Black hole |

 - **Lifetime**: High-mass stars burn fuel much faster → live millions instead of billions of years.
+---
+## 1. Iron: The Dead End of Fusion
+- **Iron nuclei** have the **lowest mass per nucleon**:
+  - Fusion of lighter elements → releases energy (exothermic)
+  - Fusion of iron → requires energy (endothermic)
+- Analogy: Like eating celery for energy—it **costs more than you gain**.
+- Result: Once an iron core forms, the star can **no longer gain energy from fusion**.

+---

+## 2. Formation of Iron Core
+- High-mass stars build an **iron core** through successive fusion shells:
+  - Carbon → Neon → Oxygen → Silicon → Iron
+- Degeneracy pressure is **unable to halt core collapse** in very massive stars.
+- The iron core eventually becomes **unstable**.

+---

+## 3. Core Collapse and Supernova
+- When the iron core exceeds the **Chandrasekhar limit**, degeneracy pressure fails.
+- Core collapses within seconds:
+  - **Electrons + protons → neutrons + neutrinos** (inverse beta decay)
+  - Degeneracy pressure drops → core becomes a **neutron star**.
+- Outer layers are expelled violently → **supernova explosion**.
+- Energy and neutrons released enable formation of **elements heavier than iron**:
+  - Gold, uranium, and many other heavy elements.

+---
+**Supernova Remnants**
+- **Crab Nebula**: Remnant of a supernova observed in 1054 AD.
+- **1987A (Large Magellanic Cloud)**: Modern example; explosion brightened the sky temporarily.
+- Remnants consist of:
+  - Expanding **gases and debris**
+  - Shock waves interacting with interstellar material
+  - Central **neutron star** (if formed)
+---
+ **Significance of Supernovae**
+- Supernovae are **the cosmic forges of heavy elements**.
+- High-mass stars not only synthesize elements up to iron but also **enable creation of all heavier elements**.
+- These processes explain the abundance of elements in planets, stars, and life on Earth.
+---
+**Summary: Life Cycle of High-Mass Stars**
+1. **Main Sequence**: Hydrogen fusion via CNO cycle.
+2. **Supergiant Phase**: Hydrogen shell and helium core fusion.
+3. **Advanced Fusion**: Carbon, neon, oxygen, silicon → iron core.
+4. **Core Collapse**: Iron core collapses → neutron star forms.
+5. **Supernova Explosion**: Ejects outer layers → creates heavy elements.